ConEmu/ConEmu.github.io/en/SettingsSizePos.md

+#### X
-**X** Upper left corner of ConEmu in Normal mode This is in pixels
+Upper left corner of ConEmu in Normal mode This is in pixels

+#### Y
-**Y** Upper left corner of ConEmu in Normal mode This is in pixels
+Upper left corner of ConEmu in Normal mode This is in pixels

 ## Console buffer height

+#### Long console output  {#1534}
-**Long console output** Autoexpand bufferheight to specified number of lines, while Far executes console commands.
+Autoexpand bufferheight to specified number of lines, while Far executes console commands.
 Full console output (up to specified count of lines) will be available via Far macro (CtrlO.reg)

 Size of bufferheight, while Far executes console commands